AdobeDocs/developers-animatesdk-docs/ToolObj_object/toolOb11.md

 #### Description

-Method; called in the configureTool() method of an extensible tool’s JavaScript file to indicate that the free transform handles should appear when the tool is active.
+Method; called in the configureTool() method of an extensible toolâ€™s JavaScript file to indicate that the free transform handles should appear when the tool is active.
 This method is used only when you create extensible tools.

 #### Example